KimSangYeon-DGU/Setup-for-deep-learning/README.md

 ```
 Next, we should add `apt-key` and the terminal tells you what command you should type to add the key.
 ```
-(Maybe, it dosen't work, please use the command that your terminal says) sudo apt-key add /var/cuda-repo-<version>/7fa2af80.pub
+(It might not work, please use the command that your terminal says) sudo apt-key add /var/cuda-repo-<version>/7fa2af80.pub
 ```